 Social Work Field Education

-One of the most important aspects of earning a Master of Social Work (MSW) is the opportunity for field education.
-While classroom learning is a vital part of social work education, having the chance to work in real life situations allows students to develop skills sets and gain experience that helps them during their careers.
+Field Education is one of the most important components of earning a Master of Social Work (MSW).
+While classroom learning is a vital part of social work education, having the opportunity to work in real life situations allows students to develop skills sets and gain experience that helps them during their careers.
 Through field education, students have the opportunity to observe and learn from situations that they will encounter once they begin their careers.
 Students also get the chance to practice what they have learned under the supervision of an experienced social worker.
 In addition to using skills they learn in the classroom, students gain confidence in their abilities and hopefully narrow down their career goals.

 The Council on Social Work Education (CSWE), the primary accrediting body for social work programs, has defined social work field education as an integral part of social work education.
 The CSWE gives equal weight to classroom and field experience in the social work curriculum, recognizing each as contributing to the development of the competencies required for professional practice.